 Amnesia Gardens

-An impromptu visit to the Bremen Rhododendron Garden at dusk one evening in May, 2017 prompted a new direction in my work.
-The garden appeared as a ready-made painting, doubled by how it was mirrored in multiple ponds.
-Like all gardens, this one was shaped by cultural ideas about what nature should look like, ideas that are themselves often shaped by painting.
-Curious what a garden of paintings might look like, I began to assemble my paintings from fragments borrowed from artists I admire, combined with my own photographs of the garden.
-Each painting became a collaboration across time: an homage to those who’ve given me the eyes with which to see.
+An impromptu visit to the Bremen Rhododendron Garden at dusk in May 2017 prompted a new direction in my work, as the garden appeared as a ready-made painting doubled by its reflection in multiple ponds.
+Since all gardens are shaped by cultural ideas about what nature should look like, and those ideas are themselves often shaped by painting, I became curious what a garden of paintings might look like and began assembling work from fragments borrowed from artists I admire combined with my own photographs of the garden.
+Each painting became a collaboration across time, an homage to those who've given me the eyes with which to see.
+The paintings were exhibited in "A Place in the Country."